Iterations of dependent random maps and exogeneity in nonlinear dynamics: General results

 Moreover the sequence $\left(f^t_{t-s}(x)\right)_{s\geq 0}$ converges almost surely to $X_t(x)$. \item For $x\neq y$, we have $\P\left(X_t(x)\neq X_t(y)\right)=0$.
 We then set $X_t=X_t(x)$. \item The process $\left((X_t,\zeta_t)\right)_{t\in\Z}$ is stationary and also ergodic if the process $(\zeta_t)_{t\in\Z}$ is itself stationary and ergodic. \item If $(Y_t)_{t\in\Z}$ is a non-anticipative process (i.e. $Y_t\in \mathcal{F}_t$) such that $Y_t=f_t\left(Y_{t-1}\right)$ for $t\in\Z$ and $\sup_{j\in\Z}\E\left[d^p\left(Y_j,x_0\right)\right]<\infty$, then $Y_t=X_t$ a.s. \end{enumerate} \end{theo}

 \paragraph{Notes} \begin{enumerate} \item The bounds given in Assumption {\bf A2} are required to hold for all $(x,y)\in E^2$ at the same time.
-Since a conditional expectation is only unique up to a set of measure $0$, the bound given in Assumption {\bf A2} has to be understood in term of regular conditional distribution, i.e. there exists a regular version of the conditional distribution of $\left(\zeta_t,\ldots,\zeta_{t+m-1}\right)$ given $\mathcal{F}_{t-1}$.
+Since a conditional expectation is only unique up to a set with measure $0$ for the probability measure $\P$, the bound given in Assumption {\bf A2} has to be understood in term of regular conditional distribution, i.e. there exists a regular version of the conditional distribution of $\left(\zeta_t,\ldots,\zeta_{t+m-1}\right)$ given $\mathcal{F}_{t-1}$.
 On Polish spaces, a regular version always exists.
 See \citet{Kall}, Chapter $5$. \item When $\zeta_t=\left(Z_{t-1},\varepsilon_t\right)$ forms a stationary process and $\mathcal{F}_t=\sigma\left((Z_j,\varepsilon_j): j\leq t\right)$, Theorem \ref{main} guarantees existence and uniqueness of a stationary process possessing a moment of order $p$ and solution of (\ref{eq::discuss}).
 However, stationarity of the covariate/error process is not required for applying this result.
 In particular, when $(\zeta_t)_{t\in\Z}$ is non stationary, one can still define solutions of (\ref{eq::discuss}) provided that {\bf A1-A2} are satisfied.
-In general, these solutions will be non stationary and one cannot use the classical law of large numbers for statistical inference, which is one drawback of this more general setup.
+In general, these solutions will be non stationary and the classical law of large numbers is not valid.
+In this case, studying the asymptotic properties of some classical inferential procedures such as conditional likelihood estimation requires a specific analysis.

 \item Setting $p=1$ and $d(x,y)=\vert x-y\vert^o$ for $x,y\in E=\R$ and some $o\in (0,1)$, one can consider stochastic recursions (\ref{eq::discuss}) with heavy-tailed covariate processes.

 \item When the process $(\zeta_t)_{t\in\Z}$ is stationary and the recursions are initialized at time $t=0$ with a given state $x\in E$, the probability distribution of the forward iterations $f_1^t(x)$ coincides with the probability distribution of the backward iterations $f_{-t+1}^0(x)$.
 Since $\lim_{t\rightarrow \infty} f_{-t+1}^0(x)=X_0$ a.s., $f_1^t(x)$ converges in distribution to $X_0$.
 The same property holds true when the iterations are initialized with a random variable $\overline{X}_0$ independent from $\left(\zeta_t\right)_{t\geq 1}$.
 The main interest of the convergence of the backward iterations is to define the good random initialization $X_0=f_{-\infty}^0(x)$ in order to get a stationary process $(X_t)_{t\geq 0}$.